johanneskiesel/Text-Pre-Processing/readme.md

 ## Repo Structure
 The repository contains one python script with text pre-processing functions.
 Furthermore, it contains one notebook file which displays test usages of th available functions.

+## Conclusion
+This tutorial has introduced essential text pre-processing techniques using Python and spaCy, providing practical tools for cleaning, tokenizing, lemmatizing, splitting text data and much more.
+By applying these methods, social scientists and researchers can efficiently prepare textual datasets for analysis, ensuring more accurate and meaningful results in their studies.
+The modular functions and examples provided serve as a foundation for building robust NLP pipelines tailored to diverse research needs.